 The College aims to provide an outstanding teaching, learning and assessment experience for our students.
-The vast majority of our students have progressed to higher education through non-traditional vocational pathways.
-Good quality teaching, leaning and assessment helps to inspire and engage students in their studies and enables them to succeed.

-Our student achievement rate in academic year 2020-21 was 90% for our HNC and HND courses, and 97% achievement for our shorter level 4 and 5 courses.
-100% of students who declared a disability, difficultly or health issue achieved their HNC or HND or short level 4 qualification in the academic year 2020-21.
+Most of our students have progressed to higher education through non-traditional vocational pathways.
+Excellent quality teaching, leaning and assessment helps to inspire and engage students in their studies and enables them to succeed.
+Our student achievement rate in academic year 2022-23 was 95% for our HNC and HND courses, and 99% achievement for our shorter level 4 and 5 courses.
+100% of students who declared a disability, difficultly or health issue achieved their HNC or HND or short level 4 gualification in the academic year 2022-23.